-Athletes and coaches are always on the look out for ways to increase the Return on Investment (ROI) they get from the long hours they put in to training.
+Athletes and coaches are always on the lookout for ways to increase the Return on Investment (ROI) they get from the long hours they put into training.
 They want an edge over competitors and improvement in the face of diminishing returns from their existing training methodologies.
 As a result, there’s been a lot of talk recently about heat training.

-Heat acclimatisation - where you go and train in a genuinely hot environment - and heat acclimation - training in a simulated hot environment - have long been accepted as a proven way to improve subsequent performance in the heat.
-However it’s only relatively recently that people have started to look at heat training as a way to improve performance in temperate conditions too.
-That’s despite the fact that there’s research going back to 2010 that seems to demonstrate a clear link between heat stress training and improved exercise performance in cool conditions.
+Heat acclimatisation (where you go and train in a genuinely hot environment) and heat acclimation (training in a simulated hot environment like the Precision Performance Lab) have only relatively recently been well and truly proven to improve subsequent performance in the heat.
+However it’s only really recently that people have started to look at heat training as a way to improve performance in temperate conditions too.

-How does heat training work?
+How does heat training impact you?

 Heat training also re-sets your internal thermostat to run colder and you start sweating sooner.
 This means you have more room to play with, in terms of core body temperature rise, before that becomes a performance limiter, as can be the case in high intensity events where heat production from the working muscles can be extremely significant.

 More people seem to adapt to heat training more quickly and reliably than they do to altitude training as well.
-Maybe that’s because we all evolved from common ancestors who came from the hot African savannah.
+Maybe that’s because we all evolved from common ancestors who came from the hot African Savannah.
 This, along with the relative ease of implementation compared with altitude training makes heat stress training a very attractive option.

 Does heat training improve performance?

-And I know that when Jonny was prepping for The Canoe Marathon World Championships he travelled out two weeks early to acclimatise and he was also training in additional kit at home in the weeks beforehand (he even wore a bin bag in between layers a few times).
+Anecdotally, I know that when Jonny was prepping for The Canoe Marathon World Championships he travelled out two weeks early to acclimatise and he was also training in additional kit at home in the weeks beforehand (he even wore a bin bag in between layers a few times).
 He said that the first few days training in Singapore felt as though he hadn’t trained all year and he remembers that being particularly hard mentally, but a few weeks later he felt in great shape.
 Like me, he's not 100% sure whether it made the difference, but he thinks it was significant.

 I think that based on the evidence I’ve seen and the fact that researchers and elite athletes are increasingly interested in the use of heat training as a way to boost performance in cooler conditions, it’s something I would definitely consider experimenting with.
 If I was taking my racing and training at all seriously, I certainly would be building in some heat training into my plan.
-If you follow us on social media, you may have noticed that I’ve been running in some pretty hot places lately when travelling with work.
-I’ve definitely been putting my sweat rate to the test…

 How to start heat training